All Episodes

 Very interesting.

-So it may not just be a window it may be actually a social engagement.
+So it may not just be a window.

-They are people that you know whether it's family or someone within that circle of trust, a friend, a community leader, a religious leader I mean unfortunately stranger danger as as great as that is your kids might be better off with a stranger rather than the people you know.
+They are people that you know, whether it's family or someone within that circle of trust, a friend, a community leader, a religious leader.

 Right.

-And that's kind of terrible that I just said that no but it's but it's the case I actually have investigated uh cases of most kidnappings uh uh or I wouldn't say most but a lot a great vast majority of of the kidnappings are domestic kidnappings where uh a pa either uh an estranged parent sometimes you even have um people that were stepparents will then go back and kidnap these children.
+I actually have investigated cases of most kidnappings, and I wouldn't say most, but a lot, a great vast majority of the kidnappings are domestic kidnappings where either an estranged parent, sometimes you even have people that were step parents will then go back and kidnap these children.

-It happens all the time all the time.
+It happens all the time.

-And that's a scary thing.
+And that's the scary thing.

-I mean I think that's why it's so important that we do have prevention.
+I mean, I think that's why it's so important that we do have prevention.

 And that's always stuck with me.

-And I think that's just I mean that's right there proof of how needed this is how much interest there is in it.
+And I think that's just, I mean, that's right there proof of how needed this is, how much interest there is in it.

 Yeah.